 There could be lots of reasons why people binge drink.
 They might feel pressure from their friends, or they might drink to avoid feeling awkward or uncomfortable at social events.
 Some people use alcohol to try and cope with depression or stressful life events.
 They might not know how much they are really drinking.

-Lots of problems are linked to binge drinking and not all of them are obvious or short-lived.
-It doesn't matter how old you are, whether you are male of female or what size you are, binge drinking damages your health.
+Lots of problems are linked to binge drinking and not all of them are obvious or happen straight away.